G-III Apparel Group (NASDAQ:GIII) Issues Q3 2023 Earnings Guidance

 G-III Apparel Group (NASDAQ:GIII – Get Rating) updated its third quarter 2023 earnings guidance on Thursday.
 The company provided EPS guidance of $1.80-$1.90 for the period, compared to the consensus EPS estimate of $2.15.
 The company issued revenue guidance of $1.07 billion-$1.07 billion, compared to the consensus revenue estimate of $1.11 billion.
 G-III Apparel Group also updated its FY 2023 guidance to $3.60-$3.70 EPS.

-Several brokerages have recently commented on GIII.
-Wells Fargo & Company began coverage on G-III Apparel Group in a research note on Monday, July 11th.
-They set an equal weight rating and a $20.00 price target on the stock.
-UBS Group cut their price target on G-III Apparel Group from $31.00 to $22.00 and set a neutral rating on the stock in a research note on Friday, July 15th.
-KeyCorp assumed coverage on G-III Apparel Group in a research report on Wednesday, July 20th.
+A number of research firms recently issued reports on GIII.
+Telsey Advisory Group dropped their target price on shares of G-III Apparel Group from $25.00 to $22.00 and set a market perform rating on the stock in a research report on Thursday, September 8th.
+B. Riley lowered their price objective on shares of G-III Apparel Group from $41.00 to $37.00 and set a buy rating on the stock in a report on Wednesday, June 8th.
+TheStreet downgraded shares of G-III Apparel Group from a b- rating to a c+ rating in a report on Tuesday, July 5th.
+UBS Group lowered their price objective on shares of G-III Apparel Group from $31.00 to $22.00 and set a neutral rating on the stock in a report on Friday, July 15th.
+Finally, KeyCorp initiated coverage on shares of G-III Apparel Group in a report on Wednesday, July 20th.
 They set an overweight rating and a $27.00 price objective on the stock.
-B. Riley dropped their price objective on G-III Apparel Group from $41.00 to $37.00 and set a buy rating on the stock in a research report on Wednesday, June 8th.
-Finally, CL King dropped their price objective on G-III Apparel Group from $45.00 to $26.00 in a research report on Thursday, September 8th.
-Five equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the company currently has a consensus rating of Hold and an average price target of $25.00.
+Five research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
+According to MarketBeat, the company has an average rating of Hold and an average price target of $25.00.

 G-III Apparel Group Price Performance

-Several institutional investors have recently added to or reduced their stakes in GIII.
-Raymond James & Associates acquired a new stake in G-III Apparel Group in the first quarter worth about $2,199,000.
-HighTower Advisors LLC acquired a new stake in shares of G-III Apparel Group during the first quarter worth about $712,000.
-Citigroup Inc. lifted its holdings in shares of G-III Apparel Group by 4.6% during the first quarter.
-Citigroup Inc. now owns 43,549 shares of the textile maker’s stock worth $1,178,000 after purchasing an additional 1,930 shares during the period.
-Natixis Advisors L.P. acquired a new stake in shares of G-III Apparel Group during the first quarter worth about $298,000.
-Finally, MetLife Investment Management LLC lifted its holdings in shares of G-III Apparel Group by 55.1% during the first quarter.
-MetLife Investment Management LLC now owns 24,443 shares of the textile maker’s stock worth $661,000 after purchasing an additional 8,687 shares during the period.
-Institutional investors and hedge funds own 88.68% of the company’s stock.
+Institutional investors and hedge funds have recently made changes to their positions in the stock.
+Captrust Financial Advisors increased its stake in G-III Apparel Group by 48.4% in the first quarter.
+Captrust Financial Advisors now owns 6,665 shares of the textile maker’s stock valued at $180,000 after acquiring an additional 2,175 shares during the last quarter.
+Virtu Financial LLC bought a new position in shares of G-III Apparel Group during the first quarter valued at about $203,000.
+Delphia USA Inc. bought a new position in shares of G-III Apparel Group during the first quarter valued at about $277,000.
+Natixis Advisors L.P. bought a new position in shares of G-III Apparel Group during the first quarter valued at about $298,000.
+Finally, Verition Fund Management LLC bought a new position in shares of G-III Apparel Group during the second quarter valued at about $317,000.
+Hedge funds and other institutional investors own 88.68% of the company’s stock.

 G-III Apparel Group Company Profile